DarkMunchkin/Honors-Project/README.md

 Algorithm 3: This Algorithm when run, averages around 55 weeks more often and only flutuates between 55 - 59 weeks on average.
 Algorithm 3 is the same as algorithm 2 but with a twist, every time the week counter reaches a multiple of 25, the first pair from the perfect pairs dictionary in other words the answer key and deletes all the pairs that contains those contestants.

 My original plan was to create a GUI however I was unable to make a decorative sophisticated one.
 It uses another algorithm I created and the GUI works as intended just not enough information to simulate the gameplay.
 Although it isn't my main project I put in alot of effort into learning how to use the GUI so I left it here in a separate folder if you want to take a look.

+Each Algorithm's times are so fast, its almost near instantaneous.
+It fluctuates between, according to the reading, 0.0 - 1.19 * 10^-6.